ebulllience/aryzach.github.io/_drafts/2021-10-03-assisted-suicide.markdown

 3. Check ins
 4. Evaluation (patient / client can refute results at anytime and void or delay plan)
 5. DAS and family support

+The wiki is good.
+Section on US polls.
+Wording of DAS / DAD really matters here.
+'Terminally ill' vs 'severe pain', 'patient suicide' vs 'physician-administered voluntary euthanasia'

+Wiki seems to focus on terminally ill, but mentally sound patients.
+I want to focus on dementia and getting the right paperwork in order before dementia.
+Very different from what wiki is covering